lauricella/tau-analysis/README.md

  - Bias factor 2
  - Bias factor 16

-To download the trajectory xtc files or the HILLS files press the html files to start the download!
+To download the trajectory xtc and HILLS files press the html files to start the download!
 Water molecules have been removed from the trajectory files to save space.

 Plumed.dat and md.mdp files were upload to keep trace of the simulation details.